 If you have decent control over your hunger then you can always attempt these pleasant customs of Hunza valley.
 Hunza will provide you with the diversity of traditional items on many occasions.
 These yummy food items are very rich in flavor and you will discover the exact flavor of wildlife and pureness in them.
 Hunza valley is well identified all over the realm for the long life of the folks from here.
 Several investigators have done studies to discover the secret of the long lives of people of Hunza.
 Many of these examiners consider that it is the clean nutrition in Hunza Valley which makes the people relish so much.

-Day 4: 7th August 2018 Breakfast at Chilas 7:30 AM Departure for Hunza Photography stop at 3 Mountain Junction Point Visit of Eagle’s Nest Duikar for Sunset view Dinner and Night Stay in Hunza
+Day 4: Breakfast at Chilas 7:00 AM Departure for Hunza Photography stop at 3 Mountain Junction Point Visit of Rakaposhi View Point Traditional Music Night and Bonfire Dinner and Night Stay in Hunza/Nagar

-Day 5: 8th August 2018 Breakfast call 7:30 AM Departure for Upper Hunza Valley Visit of Attabad Lake via Attabad Tunnel Visit of world famous Hussaini Bridge Gojal Photography stop at Passu Cones Visit of Khunjerab Pass (Pakistan-China Border) Reach back to Hunza, dinner and night stay
+Day 5: Breakfast call 7:00 AM Departure for Upper Hunza Valley Visit of Attabad Lake via Attabad Tunnel Visit of world famous Hussaini Bridge Gojal (If time permits) Photography stop at Passu Cones Visit of Khunjerab Pass (Pakistan-China Border) Reach back to Hunza, Dinner and Night stay

-Day 6: 9th August 2018 Breakfast call 7:30 AM Visit of Altit and Baltit Fort Karimabad Market Dinner and night stay in Hunza
+Day 6: Breakfast call 7:00 AM Visit of Eagle’s Nest (Dulkar) Visit of Altit & Baltit Fort Karimabad Market Dinner and night stay in Hunza / Nagar

-SERVICES NOT INCLUDED:- Porter for Personal luggage Medication, evacuation and rescue etc. in emergencies Personal insurances of clients Laundry, beverages & phone calls or other expenses of personal nature Extra expenses due to the acts of nature and political reasons etc. Entrance tickets at Forts & Museums Lunch, tea or mineral water during travel Boating & Rafting activity (will be charged on the spot per head basis) Anything not mentioned above Dinner at Monal Restaurant Islamabad
+SERVICES NOT INCLUDED: – ❌ Porter for Personal luggage. ❌ Medication, evacuation and rescue etc. in emergencies. ❌ Personal insurances of clients. ❌ Laundry, beverages & phone calls or other expenses of personal nature. ❌ Extra expenses due to the acts of nature and political reasons etc. ❌ Entrance tickets at Forts & Museums. ❌ Lunch, tea or mineral water during travel. ❌ Meals in train journey. ❌ Boating & Rafting activity (will be charged on the spot per head basis). ❌ Anything not mentioned above.

-THINGS TO REMEMBER: Every member must keep his/her original CNIC.
-Hiddenture is neither responsible for any personal injuries and accidents.
-Member must have to behave ethically with his/her fellow group members.
-Maximum 10 Kg personal baggage is allowed & every member have to carry his/her own luggage.
-Warm/thermal clothes are essential for this trip as it will be cold at nights.
-Drugs and weapons are strictly not allowed.
-No refunds shall be made in case a member leaves the group at any stage of the trip.
-In case of theft, lost or damage to personal belongings during the trip, organizers will not be held responsible in any case.
-On adventure trek of this type, weather, local politics, transport or a multitude of other factors beyond the control of organizers can result in a change of itinerary.
-It is, however, very unlikely that the itinerary would be substantially altered; if alterations are necessary team Leader will decide what is the best alternative, taking into consideration the best interests of the whole group.
+THINGS TO REMEMBER: • Every member must keep his/her original CNIC. • KMT is neither responsible for any personal injuries and accidents. • Member must have to behave ethically with his/her fellow group members. • Maximum 10 Kg personal baggage is allowed & every member have to carry his/her own luggage. • Warm/thermal clothes are essential for this trip as it will be cold at nights. • Drugs and weapons are strictly not allowed. • No refunds shall be made in case a member leaves the group at any stage of the trip. • In case of theft, lost or damage to personal belongings during the trip, organizers will not be held responsible in any case. • On adventure trek of this type, weather, local politics, transport or a multitude of other factors beyond the control of organizers can result in a change of itinerary.
+It is, however, very unlikely that the itinerary would be substantially altered; if alterations are necessary Tour Leader will decide what is the best alternative, taking into consideration the best interests of the whole group.
 UNDERTAKING: I understand that the adventure/outdoor activities carry a potential risk of personal injury.
 I further undertake that neither I nor my heirs or legal representatives shall raise any compensation from KMT.
+Refund/Cancelation: – Train Tickets are non – refundable – 50% Refund of paid amount if Cancellation at least 15 Days Before the Event – 30% Refund of paid amount if Cancellation at least 10 Days Before the Event – 0% Refund if Cancellation Less than 10 Days Before Event

 Join the party & receive exclusive updates on